MaverickMandir/.github/profile/README.md

 Modernize, decolonize, decontaminate & revive aspects of Vedic Schooling(Such as discussion, debate etc.) with a blend of Modern student-centric schooling framework like homeschooling, unschooling, schooling in Nordic countries & also that is Fully equipped with 21st-century tools & techniques.

 ## Curriculum
+> We asked ourself one simple question, what would our ideal curriculum would be like given we wish to be a lifelong learner?

 ### Literacy(साक्षरता):
 - Cognition: Pattern recognition, mental ability, etc.
 - Computation: Maths, methodical thinking, planning & strategizing, etc.